USDA-FSA/fsa-style/README.md

 ## Background

 The components and style guide of the FSA Design System follow industry-standard web accessibility guidelines and use the best practices of existing style libraries and modern web design.
-They are designed for use by FSA product teams who want to create beautiful, easy-to-use online experiences.
+They are designed for use by FSA product teams who want to create beautiful, easy-to-use,  online experiences that are consistent to the FSA Style.

 It was created and maintained by the USA-FSA Office of Architecture, and is heavily influenced by the [Draft U.S. Web Design Standards](https://standards.usa.gov/) created and maintained by the wonderful folks at [18F](https://18f.gsa.gov/).